delan/www.azabani.com/drafts/spelling-grammar-2.md

 ### Storing highlight styles

-With the pseudo cache being unsuitable for highlight styles, we need some other way of storing them.
+With the pseudo cache being unsuitable for highlight styles, we needed some other way of storing them.
 Only a handful of properties are allowed in highlight styles, so why not make a dedicated type with only those fields?

-The declarations and basic methods for CSS properties is entirely generated, so let’s write some new templates…
+The declarations and basic methods for CSS properties are entirely generated, so let’s write some new templates…

 <figure><div class="scroll" markdown="1">
 ```jinja